fl-yu/yulabgenomics/content/people/people.md

 weight: 50

 title: Meet the Team
-subtitle: “Everything is theoretically impossible until it is done.” – Robert A. Heinlein
+subtitle: “The art and science of asking questions is the source of all knowledge.” – Thomas Berger

 content:
   # Choose which groups/teams of users to display.